-Industry momentum has resulted in an overall increase in the number of antibody therapeutic approvals per year, despite drug discovery and development approaches that have become increasingly fragmented and inefficient.
-Both large and small pharmaceutical companies typically focus their research investments on novel biology and clinical development, rather than on enabling technologies.

-Reduced large pharmaceutical research investment in foundational discovery technologies has intensified fragmentation and created ripple effects for small biotechnology companies due to reduced investment in enabling technologies.
+Industry momentum has resulted in an overall increase in the number of antibody therapeutic approvals per year, however, both large and small pharmaceutical companies typically prioritize their research investments in novel biology and clinical development over enabling technologies.
+Reduced large pharmaceutical research investment in foundational discovery technologies has intensified fragmentation and created ripple effects for small biotechnology companies.
 While many of these biotechnology companies bring a focused approach to science that prioritizes nimble movement and efficient decision making, their biological hypotheses are often tested utilizing suboptimal antibody discovery methods due to reliance on legacy technologies.
-Meanwhile, many larger companies have also continued to rely on legacy technologies for many processes related to antibody discovery, often due to the inability to selectively integrate newer technologies at their facilities or because the benefits of technological updates are limited by outdated workflows.
+Many larger companies have also continued to rely on legacy technologies for many processes related to antibody discovery.
 Key examples of the frequently utilized legacy technologies and their shortcomings include:

-• Humanized wild-type antibodies.
-This process has been utilized over the last 25 years and attempts to capture the benefits of natural antibody optimization in a non-human species, typically a rodent (mouse or rat), followed by extensive ex vivo engineering steps for humanization, affinity maturation and developability optimization.
-However, the ex vivo engineering steps that convert the animal antibody sequence into a human-like format may impact the desired therapeutic properties of the antibody, while residual non-human sequences may introduce immunogenicity concerns.

-- First generation transgenics.
+- Humanized wild-type antibodies.
+This process has been utilized over the last 25 years and attempts to capture the benefits of natural antibody optimization in a non-human species, followed by extensive ex vivo engineering steps for humanization, affinity maturation and developability optimization.
+However, the ex vivo engineering steps that convert the animal antibody sequence into a human-like format may impact the desired therapeutic properties of the antibody, while residual non-human sequences may introduce immunogenicity concerns. - First generation transgenics.
 Earlier transgenic systems demonstrated proof-of-concept and delivered a few therapeutic antibodies, however it became apparent that flaws in transgene design limited the robustness of immune responses from these animals.
 In addition, other technical issues, legacy agreement structures and industry consolidation presented further obstacles for the access to and use of the early platforms. - Display technology.
 The commonly utilized technologies were invented over 35 years ago and do not benefit from in vivo affinity maturation and optimization.
-Some display libraries are engineered to capture benefits from natural immune systems, however they still carry limitations including loss of the heavy and light chain pairing, and the need for high quality soluble antigen, and they often require downstream sequence optimization for high production in a mammalian manufacturing cell line. - Hybridoma screening.
+Some display libraries are engineered to capture benefits from natural immune systems, however they still carry limitations including loss of the heavy and light chain pairing, and the need for high-quality soluble antigen, and they often require downstream sequence optimization for high production in a mammalian manufacturing cell line. - Hybridoma screening.
 This method has been utilized for the last 45 years and results in a loss of over 99% of antibody diversity, drastically reducing the pool of potential therapeutic candidates to choose from.

 There is a significant and growing disparity between today's widely used legacy antibody discovery tools and the latest advances in antibody discovery technologies.
-Despite the increased investment into antibody drug development, there is often a slow adoption of newer technologies due to the lack of flexibility integrating these technologies into existing workflows.
 These existing industry approaches are burdened with critical disadvantages including low antibody diversity, lengthy discovery timelines, limited functional parameter data, excess costs and lack of flexibility.